napakalas/bmse/README.md

   - Now you can access bmse via web browser with [http://localhost/](http://localhost/)

-:bulb: Check the Makefile file for commands such as stop services, view container logs, etc.
+:bulb: Check the Makefile for commands such as stop services, view container logs, etc.

 ## How to deploy?
 We deploy BMSE on a cloud service by [NECTAR](https://dashboard.rc.nectar.org.au/).
 Services run on an Ubuntu 18.04 LTS (Bionic) amd64 instance with 4 VCPUs and 8GB RAM.
 We utilise 'docker context' for deployment, which provides flexibility in selecting deployment targets.
 Here are the steps:
-- Install Docker on the target deployment instant (please adjust it for other than Ubuntu 18.04 LTS (Bionic)):
+- install Docker on the target deployment instant (please adjust it for other than Ubuntu 18.04 LTS (Bionic)):
     - Connect to the target deployment instant:
       ```
       ssh ubuntu@TARGET-PUBLIC-IP